Asansol Airfield: History

 Established in 1941 by the Royal Air Force as a result of the Japanese conquest of Burma.
 On 3 April 1942 six USAAF 7th Bombardment Group B-17 Flying Fortress aircraft took off from Asansol Airfield to bomb warehouses and docks at Rangoon.

 On 6–7 April, 10 DC-3s of Pan American Airways begin hauling 30,000 gallons of fuel and 500 gallons of lubricants from Dum Dum Airport, Calcutta to Asansol for operations.
-This fuel, subsequently transferred via Dinjan Airfield, India to China, was for use by Lieutenant Colonel James H Doolittle's raiders when they landed in Chuchow, about 100 miles southwest of Shanghai, China after their attack on Japan.
-Doolittle Raiders never made Chuchow due to fuel shortages, aircraft subsequently lost.
+This fuel, subsequently transferred via Dinjan Airfield, India to China, was for use by Lieutenant Colonel James H Doolittle's raiders when they landed in Zhuzhou, about 100 miles southwest of Shanghai, China after their attack on Japan.
+Doolittle Raiders never made Zhuzhou due to fuel shortages, aircraft subsequently lost.

 In 1943, airfield turned over to USAAF.
 Initially used by 5318th Provisional Air Unit, beginning late 1943 operating P-51 Mustangs, B-25 Mitchell medium bombers and C-47 transports with Waco CG-4A gliders used for attacks in Burma.
 The unit tested the United States' first use of a helicopter in combat, six Sikorsky R-4s in May 1944.
 1st Air Commando Group activated in May 1944.
 Used by 164th, 165th, 166th Liaison Squadrons, equipped with UC-64, L-5 observation aircraft, September–December 1944.
 Later used by 5th and 6th Fighter Squadrons, December 1944-June 1945 flying P-47 Thunderbolts.

 Also used by 319th Troop Carrier Squadron, flying C-47s, September–December 1944.
 1st ACG returned to United States, 6 October 1945.